An update on Tax Credit support for childcare during COVID-19

 Most childcare settings have, however, been able to re-open and parents are able to access the childcare they need.
 Therefore, from 8 September, the Government has confirmed that it will no longer pay the childcare element of Working Tax Credits for parents who are paying to retain a place at a setting that has remained closed due to COVID-19.
 If this scenario applies to you, you should contact the Tax Credits Helpline to let them know.

 It is also important to note that, if a childcare provider closes temporarily due to COVID-19, and charges a retainer fee, then this is not treated as ‘approved childcare costs’ unless it is subsequently used as payment for actual childcare provision.
+If a child was not receiving childcare, HMRC wouldn’t expect a provider to continue to charge.
 Usually, the childcare element rules in relation to Working Tax Credits require your child to attend the childcare and you should contact the Tax Credits Helpline to clarify.

 Alert Tax Credits of any changes to your childcare costs